 Having extensive experience enables Rebecca to advise clients as to “what is market” on issues that are critical to the deal.
-Clients value Rebecca for being proactive in anticipating issues and for quickly sizing up a situation and reading the other side, helping her clients understand what is important.
-Long-term representations include PNC Bank, Turnberry Development, and the owner of one of downtown Pittsburgh's most high-profile office and retail projects.
+Clients value Rebecca for being proactive in anticipating issues and for quickly sizing up a situation and reading the other side.
+Long-term representations include PNC Bank and Turnberry Development.

 Players in Pennsylvania's and the mid-Atlantic's emerging energy and renewable energy industry engage Rebecca and Buchanan Ingersoll & Rooney’s energy industry team for their real estate acquisitions, mineral and renewable energy leases and project financing.
 Recent representations in Pennsylvania and neighboring states include wind projects for EverPower Wind Holdings and a new regional facility for Valerus Compression Systems.